Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 2. The application of the algorithm using it to predict the outcome of whether the client will subscribe a term deposit of a bank and calculate the accuracy using some new methods such as classification report and confusion matrix

 ## Decision Tree 1 - Iterative Dichotomiser 3
-1. Contains syntax of creating a Decision Tree model (using entropy - ID3) and predicting using Decision Tree to predict the outcome of the Iris Dataset
+1. Contains syntax of creating a Decision Tree model (using entropy - ID3) and to predict the outcome of the Iris Dataset
 2. The application of the algorithm (Iterative Dichotomiser 3 - ID3) using it to predict the type of iris based on entered values and visualizing the data and the Decision tree

 ## Decision Tree 2 - CART (Classification & Regression Tree)
 1. Contains syntax of creating a Decision Tree model (using gini impurity) and predicting using Decision Tree to predict the outcome of the Iris Dataset
 2. The application of the algorithm (CART - Classification & Regression Tree) using it to predict the type of iris based on entered values and visualizing the data and the Decision Tree

+## Gaussian Naive Bayes Algorithm
+1. Contains syntax of creating a basic Gaussian Naive Bayes Algorithm and predicting the outcome of the Iris dataset
+2. The application of the Gaussian Naive Bayes Algorithm and understanding how it predicts the type of iris and visualizing the data and calculating the accuracy